christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

-claimed that he was brought up in Jerusalem "at the feet of Gamaliel" (Acts 22:3)), and who was the one that came up with the idea that "Rome was Edom", preached that Simon bar Kokhba ('bar Kozeva' = 'son of the star' in ancient Hebrew) was the 'messiah' during the Bar Kokhba revolt.
+claimed that he was brought up in Jerusalem "at the feet of Gamaliel" (Acts 22:3)), and who was the one that came up with the idea that "Rome was Edom", preached that Simon bar Kokhba ('bar Kozeva' = 'son of the star' in ancient Hebrew) was the messiah during the Bar Kokhba revolt.

 Two years before the Bar Kokhba revolt emperor Hadrian created a religion to deify his underage gay lover as the son of god